ssime-git/mc_sec_api/README.md

 4. The `token` route is simply the way to authenticate programmatically
 ![alt text](image-1.png)

-## OAuth2 with more than two applications
+## 2.4 Authentication & Authorization with more than two applications with OAuth 2.0

-This detailed breakdown explains the steps involved in the OAuth 2.0 flow for sharing a Spotify playlist with Gmail contacts.
+This detailed breakdown explains the steps involved in the OAuth 2.0 flow for sharing a Spotify playlist with Gmail contacts use case.
 It highlights the key actors, actions, and details at each stage of the process.

-# OAuth Sequence Diagram

 ```mermaid
 sequenceDiagram